-Centers of Wisdom for a Regenerative Future
+Centers of Ancestral Wisdom

 EARTH SCHOOLS

-A Global Vision: 52 Schools for a Regenerative Future
+A Global Vision:

 Earth Schools are created for Indigenous and non-Indigenous people alike—because we are all children of the Earth.